FiftyfiveTech/difi_dummy/Readme.md

 # Difi Dummy Sample

-This is a stacking difi application which help user to stack mDai token and earn Dapp token when issued based on there stacking.
+This is a stacking difi application which helps user to stack `mDai` token and earn `Dapp` token when issued based on there stacking.

 # Prerequisite
-- You should following installed on your system:
+You should have following installed on your system:
 - `Node`
 - `Ganche`
 - `Truffle`
 - `Metamask`

 # How to use this package

-To use this package and fetch a template of your choosing, enter this simple command on your `Terminal` or `GitBash` or any other tool that can run `npm` commands.
+To use this package, enter this simple command on your `Terminal` or any other tool that can run `npm` commands.

-To get package
+To install package dependencies
 ```sh
 npm install
 ```

-To compile
+To compile the project
 ```sh
 truffle compile
 ```